Skip to main content

 The first complete closure of the Mont Blanc Tunnel for extensive refurbishment ended on Friday, 15 December 2023.
 During this first construction phase, fans in the tunnel were replaced in addition to panel elements in the tunnel walls.

-Travellers will once again be able to travel freely through the Mont Blanc Tunnel until September 2024.
-The next complete closure is then expected to take place until December 2024 in order to complete the preparatory work for the planned general refurbishment of the toll tunnel over several years from 2025.
+The next complete closure has been in place since 2 September 2024 and is expected to last until 16 December 2024 at 5 p.m. in order to complete the preparatory work for the planned general renovation of the toll tunnel over several years from 2025.

 Alternative routes during the closures